-This curried chickpea hash with 7-minute eggs is part of my Breakfast All Day series, which highlights breakfast recipes that you can enjoy any time of day.
+This curried chickpea hash with 7-minute eggs is perfect for any time of day.

 The recipe for this chickpea breakfast hash came together accidentally.
 I was sleeping over my sister’s place and woke up unexpectedly early for a Saturday.
 While Lily continued to sleep, I got a head start on our breakfast.

 My sister is what you might call a kitchen minimalist, in that she keeps her kitchen nearly empty.
 If you looked in her cupboards, you’d find: a jar of everything bagel seasoning (#essential), some long-forgotten spices, and a bottle of brandy from last summer’s sangria attempt.
 The same goes for her fridge.
 She re-stocks the same handful of items each week – nothing more, nothing less.

 That morning, I gathered up what I could find – a can of chickpeas, some tomatoes, garam masala, and eggs – and decided these would work perfectly as a chickpea breakfast hash.
 I fried up the chickpeas with some spices, then simmered the whole thing with tomatoes.
 In the meantime, I also boiled 7-minute eggs and made skillet toast.

 Clearly, this chickpea breakfast hash wasn’t meant to be a “blog recipe,” but Lily was so impressed with what I was able to pull off with her minimal ingredient selection, I figured I’d have to share it with you, too.
 The recipe goes to show you don’t need a ton of fancy ingredients to make something comforting and delicious.
 The hash calls for just a few pantry staples, but looks and feels so impressive.